Skip to main content

 The Structured Curriculum Vitae (the application submitted) was be scored in accordance with Section 8 of the Selection Regulations.
 Applicants must score the Minimum Standard of 50.00% (5.5 out of 11 points) for the Structured Curriculum Vitae to proceed further in the selection process.

-The Neurosurgery Anatomy Examination was held on Wednesday, 29 March 2023.
-Applicants must score the Minimum Standard of 70.00% (168 out of 240 marks) for the Neurosurgery Anatomy Examination to proceed further in the selection process.
+The Neurosurgery Anatomy Examination is held prior to the opening of application for selection (see above at Step 1 for further details).
+Applicants must score the Minimum Standard of 70.00% (168 out of 240 marks) for the Neurosurgery Anatomy Examination to be eligible to apply for the selection process.
 The Examination was scored in accordance with Section 9 of the Selection Regulations.

 Reference Report